 Some people use dry amla (gooseberry) to darken their chole curry.

-Whole Spices – You will need some whole spices such as cloves, black cardamoms, green cardamoms, and cinnamon.
 Crush them a little in a mortar and pestle for the best flavor.

 Spice Powders – To flavor up the curry, you will need chole masala powder, coriander powder, Kashmiri red chilli powder, turmeric powder, cumin powder (jeera powder), and anardana powder (pomegranate seeds powder).

 Anadrana powder gives a tangy taste to this Punjabi chole recipe and is traditionally added.
-But if it is not available easily, then skip it and add some tamarind paste once the chole are ready.
+But if it is not available easily, then skip it and add some more tamarind paste once the chole are ready.

 Kasuri Methi – Kasuri methi adds a nice rustic flavor.
 I make my own Kasuri Methi at home but you can use a packet too.